 Even if there are no major changes in your life, you have to remember to stick to your plan.
 If your plan calls for joint titling with your spouse and you buy a new car, you will need to make sure to put your spouse’s name on the title.
 A great estate plan can be derailed if you don’t do your part to follow it.

 Policygenius offers attorney-approved tools to help you create a will, a trust, or both.
-For $120, you can create a will tailored to your state, plus an optional trust.
-Learn more and start your estate plan.
+You can create a will tailored to your state, plus an optional trust and other estate documents for free.

 An estate planning attorney is a professional with knowledge and experience in estate planning.
 They can help you determine what you have, what you need a plan for, and who should be part of your plan.
 An attorney will help you write legally binding documents that people won’t be able to contest after your death.